ccd2796/python-blpapi/README.md

 # Examples

 ## BDP
-+ Securities and fields must be passed as lists
++ Securities and fields must be passed as lists.
-+ Overrides (if any) must be passed as dict
++ Overrides (if any) must be passed as dict.
-+ Output is a DataFrame
++ Output is a DataFrame.

 ```python